Combine the best of both tourism and humanitarian work. Join us on one of our Expeditions.

 - Visit a nearby sanctuary or forest

 Team members will have the opportunity to eat two traditional Ghana meals on our visit to Asaam and Boabeng-Fiema.
 If you are unable to eat Ghanaian food (or have concerns), please bring your own freeze-dried meals for those 2 days.
-The other days while in Ghana you will be eating American-type foods you are used to:
+On the other days while in Ghana you will be eating American-type foods you are used to:

 Breakfast: cornflakes, eggs, toast, fresh fruit, hash browns